 On 5 January, the day after von Manstein had returned from seeing Hitler in East Prussia to ask once more that the Dniepr bend be evacuated and that he be given the 17th Army from Crimea, Konev’s 2nd Ukrainian Front began its offensive in a thick fog, the attack this time falling on Wöhler’s 8th Army farther to the east.
-The 2nd Ukrainian Front’s offensive consisted of a single thrust on a fairly narrow 60-mile (100-km) front between Cherkassy and Starodub well to the east of Vatutin’s sector, the main axis being in a south-westerly direction toward Kirovograd.
+The 2nd Ukrainian Front’s offensive took the form of a single thrust on a fairly narrow 60-mile (100-km) front between Cherkassy and Starodub well to the east of Vatutin’s sector, the main axis being in a south-westerly direction toward Kirovograd.

 The main attack was undertaken by General Leytenant Ivan M. Managarov’s 53rd Army, at this time under the temporary command of General Leytenant Ivan V. Galanin, and General Polkovnik Pavel A. Rotmistrov’s 5th Guards Tank Army.
 Subsidiary flanking attacks were entrusted to General Major Aleksandr I. Ryzhov’s (from 3 February General Leytenant Ilya K. Smirnov’s) 4th Guards Army, General Leytenant Aleksei S. Zhadov’s 5th' Guards Army and General Leytenant Mikhail S. Shumilov’s 7th Guards Army, while General Leytenant Konstantin K. Koroteyev’s 52nd Army took the far northern flank.

 By attacking to the west of Kirovograd and toward Malaya Viska, the Soviets hoped to outflank that part of the 8th Army defending the southern bank of the Dniepr, roughly between Cherkassy and Korsun, and complete a double envelopment by linking with Vatutin’s forces in the German rear.